Request demo

 5) Regulations demand that your IAM project is accounted for

-Privileged users need to access databases that contain sensitive, personally identifiable or business-critical information.
-This is the reason why understanding who has access to this type of information, why, with what level of privileged and when is not optional: it is mandated by regulations, such as General Data Protection Regulation (GDPR), the Sarbanes–Oxley Act (SOX) or Payment Card Industry Data Security Standard (PCI DSS) to name a few.
+This is the reason why understanding who has access to this type of information, why, with what level of privilege, and when is not optional: it is mandated by regulations, such as General Data Protection Regulation (GDPR), the Sarbanes–Oxley Act (SOX) or Payment Card Industry Data Security Standard (PCI DSS) to name a few.

 6) You mitigate risks in the hybrid cloud

-Let’s look at some facts based on the 2020 Verizon Data Breach Investigation Report (DBIR).
-Over 40% of all error-related breaches involved misconfigurations.
-This comes as no surprise, since cloud is complex.
-A typical example is when a system admin or other privileged user sets up a datastore in the cloud, forgetting proper security measures to protect the data from unauthorized privileged access.
+A typical example is when a system admin or other privileged user sets up a data store in the cloud, forgetting proper security measures to protect the data from unauthorized privileged access.

-Ensuring proper access controls and smooth user experience for your most critical user groups increases the overall security posture of the company.
+Ensuring proper access controls and a smooth user experience for your most critical user groups increases the overall security posture of the company.
 While setting up your IAM, reducing complexity from your environment makes it easier for privileged users to do their job properly.
-This not only increases productivity, but significantly decreases the risk of misconfigurations.
+This not only increases productivity but significantly decreases the risk of misconfigurations.

 7) PAM can be set up faster

-PAM solutions come in all flavors but the best of them are fast to set up.
 I’m not going to mince words here: our lean PAM solution, PrivX, can be up and running within a few days.
 IAM projects are more complicated because they involve more moving parts.
 Why would you wait for the completion of your IAM project before you streamline your superuser access and make sure your most critical information is handled properly?

 Make sure that administrators are productive from day one of your project.
 The goal is to make IAM and PAM work in unison but make no mistake: start with your PAM.
 In the meantime, check out the short 2 min video that captures the idea behind PrivX.